hplgit/doconce/README.do.txt

  * New support for "RunestoneInteractive books": "http://runestoneinteractive.org" (as a special case of the Sphinx output format).
  * New support for "verbatim code blocks in LaTeX": "http://hplgit.github.io/doconce/doc/pub/latexcode/demo.html" with a lot of flexibility for fancy typesetting via the Pygments and Listings packages (i.e., no more need for the `ptex2tex` step).
- * "New document": "http://hplgit.github.io/setup4book-doconce/doc/web/index.html" explaining the effient way to use DocOnce for book writing.
+ * "New document": "http://hplgit.github.io/setup4book-doconce/doc/web/index.html" explaining the efficient way to use DocOnce for book writing.
  * Embedded "quizzes or multiple-choice questions": "http://hplgit.github.io/doconce/doc/pub/quiz/quiz.html", which can be automatically uploaded to
    "Kahoot online games": "https://getkahoot.com".
  * "Admonitions": "http://hplgit.github.io/doconce/doc/pub/manual/html/manual.html#admonitions", i.e., boxes for notifications, tips, warnings, etc., with